Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 A second event listener is used to check if a marker has been clicked and will display an information window with the relevant place details.

-Each radio option defines a place type to display markers for any locations on the map defined with the same place type as the one selected.
-Some of the options are set to use more than one place type, these are defined using a comma separated list.

 ## Libraries:
 [FontAwesome](https://fontawesome.com/)